About Me

 Before I join this PhD program, I earned my dual Master’s degree in both Computer Science (May 2023) and Educational Psychology (Dec 2023) at the University of Wisconsin-Madison.
 I was gratefully supervised by Dr. Edward Hubbard, the director of the Educational Neuroscience Laboratory in the Department of Educational Psychology.
 In addition, I earned my Bachaler’s degree from the Department of Psychology (May 2019) at National Taiwan University.

-My research centers on Human-AI Interaction (HAI) and Human-Robot Interaction (HRI), with a focus on education, children, and family dynamics.
+My research centers on Human-AI Interaction (HAI) and Human-Robot Interaction (HRI).
+My goal is to understand, design, and develop interactive systems to enahnce human learning, with a special emphasis on children and their caregivers (e.g., parents, teachers).
 I have conducted a series of studies on AI-assisted learning companion robots for parents to support young children, proposing novel frameworks and paradigms for parent-robot collaboration.
 Next, I plan to design innovative mechanisms and develop artifacts that enable optimized, responsible, and age-appropriate human-AI collaboration using social robots.